localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ### Set up the application on your local machine

-The code for the solution in this post is in [this repository on GitHub]().
-Clone the LocalStack Samples repository that contains the full-stack application and other associated configurations, such as the Docker Compose file.
+The code for the solution in this post is in [this repository on GitHub](https://github.com/localstack-samples/sample-item-tracker-shipyard-application).
 To get started, fork the repository on GitHub on your account.
 You can now use `git clone` to clone the repository onto your local developer machine:

 ```bash
 git clone https://github.com/localstack-samples/sample-item-tracker-shipyard-application